raadlak/raadlak.github.io/TimeSeries.md

-For *ADF*, the p-value is at 0.96, which is greater than 0.05, so you cannot reject the null hypothesis, and therefore, the time series is non-stationary.<br> For *KPSS*, the p-value is at 0.01, which is less than 0.05, so you reject the null hypothesis, and therefore, the time series is non-stationary.
+For DF the p-value is at 0.96, which is greater than 0.05, so you cannot reject the null hypothesis, and therefore, the time series is non-stationary.<br> For PSS the p-value is at 0.01, which is less than 0.05, so you reject the null hypothesis, and therefore, the time series is non-stationary.

-1. The **Test Statistic** value is 0.046 for ADF and 8.18 for KPSS, which are above the 1% critical value threshold.
+1. The est Statisticvalue is 0.046 for ADF and 8.18 for KPSS, which are above the 1% critical value threshold.
 This indicates that the time series is non-stationary.
 It confirms that you cannot reject the null hypothesis.
 The critical values for ADF come from a Dickey-Fuller table.
-2. The **p-value** result is associated with the test statistic.
+2. The -valueresult is associated with the test statistic.
 Generally, you can reject the null hypothesis if the p-value is less than 0.05 (5%).
 Again, when using ADF, KPSS, or other stationarity tests, make sure to understand the null hypothesis to accurately interpret the results.
-3. **Number of lags** represents the number of lags used in the autoregressive process in the test (ADF and KPSS).
+3. umber of lagsrepresents the number of lags used in the autoregressive process in the test (ADF and KPSS).
 In both tests, 27 lags were used.
 Since our CO2 data is weekly, a lag represents 1 week back.
 So, 27 lags represent 27 weeks in our data.
 4. The number of observations used is the number of data points, excluding the number of lags.
-5. The maximized info criteria are based on the **autolag** parameter.
-The default is **autolag="aic"** for the **Akaike information criterion**.
-Other acceptable autolag parameter values are bic for the **Bayesian information criterion** and t-stat.
+5. The maximized info criteria are based on the utolagparameter.
+The default is utolag="aic"for the kaike information criterion Other acceptable autolag parameter values are bic for the ayesian information criterionand t-stat.

 Essentially stationarity can be achieved by removing trend (detrending) and seasonality effects.

-**6 Main techniques to make time series stationary**, such as transformations and differencing.
+ Main techniques to make time series stationary such as transformations and differencing.

 1. First-Order Differencing
 2. Second-Order Differencing